getodk/docs/odk1-src/aggregate-vm.rst

 If you'd like to connect to the VM from an external device (e.g., :doc:`collect-intro` on your phone or :doc:`briefcase-intro` on another computer), you must change the VM's network adapter settings in VirtualBox from NAT to Bridged.
 You must then reboot the VM.
 After the reboot, the VM will then behave like any other machine on your network and get an IP address.

 Now, log into the command line interface of the VM.
 Run the :command:`aggregate-config` script will let you set a FQDN.
-This FQDN is the globally accessible address that you should enter ODK Collect or ODK Briefcase if you want to download blank forms or send completed forms.
+This FQDN is the globally accessible address that you should enter Collect or Briefcase if you want to download blank forms or send completed forms.

 .. code-block:: console